-Savillex Corporation is a world leader in custom molded fluoropolymer products.
+Savillex is a world leader in custom engineered fluoropolymer products.
 With over 40 years experience in molding fluoropolymers, our experience and commitment to quality is unsurpassed.
-Our custom molded products are used all over the world, in a very diverse range of applications - from supporting fuel lines in passenger aircraft to reducing ear infections in children.
+Our custom engineered products are used all over the world, in a very diverse range of applications - from supporting fuel lines in passenger aircraft to reducing ear infections in children.

 We handle the entire process from quotation request through to production of the finished product.
 Our tooling is designed and manufactured in house, enabling us to work very quickly and with flexibility to meet your needs.
 We consult with our customers at every stage in the process, from resin grade recommendation through to tool design, to ensure that the final product precisely meets the customers needs.